oxsecurity/megalinter/docs/descriptors/copypaste_jscpd.md

   </a>
 </div>

-JSCPD browses all files of your repository to detect abusive copy-pastes
+JSCPD browses all files of your repository to detect excessive copy-pastes

 If you need to ignore folders,files or file extensions, use glob expressions `ignore` property of local `.jscpd.json` file